 During the period under review, New Plymouth District Council demonstrated a good level of environmental performance and high level of administrative performance and compliance with its resource consents as defined in Appendix II.
 Further work may be required to understand chemical fluctuations, and subsequent consent limit exceedances, in leachate discharge to groundwater and surface water in the area.

-During the period under review, Ravensdown Fertiliser was issued with an improvement required rating for their level of environmental performance and a high level administrative performance and compliance with their resource consent as defined in Appendix II.
+During the period under review, Ravensdown Fertiliser demonstrated a level of environmental performance that required improvement and a high level administrative performance and compliance with their resource consent as defined in Appendix II.